stephenharris/wp-readme-to-markdown/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+### 1.0.0
+- Changed the default value of the screen short URL
+- Fix for the fact lines with colons are being parsed as if they were readme tags.
+Fixes [#3](https://github.com/stephenharris/wp-readme-to-markdown/issues/3). ).
+Thanks to @marcochiesi.

 ### 0.9.0
 Add support for code blocks in WordPress readme (with caveat, see [#7](https://github.com/stephenharris/wp-readme-to-markdown/issues/7). )